awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

   using either the |console| or the |EC2| API.
 For more information, go to :ec2-ug:`Viewing Spot Price History <using-spot-instances-history>`.
-After you've analyzed the price history for your desired instance type in a given Availability Zone, you have two alternative approaches for your bid:
+After you've analyzed the price history for your desired instance type in a given Availability Zone, you have two alternative approaches for your request:

-  * You could bid at the upper end of the range of Spot Prices (which are still below the On-Demand price), anticipating that your one-time Spot request would most likely be fulfilled and run for enough consecutive compute time to complete the job.
+  * Specify a request at the upper end of the range of Spot Prices, which are still below the On-Demand price, anticipating that your one-time Spot request would most likely be fulfilled and run for enough consecutive compute time to complete the job.

-  * Or, you could bid at the lower end of the price range, and plan to combine many instances launched over time through a persistent request.
+  * Specify a request at the lower end of the price range, and plan to combine many instances launched over time through a persistent request.
 The instances would run long enough, in aggregate, to complete the job at an even lower total cost.
 (We will explain how to automate this task later in this tutorial.)